wspr/pstool/README.txt

 Will Robertson & Zebb Prime
 Copyright 2008-2013
+Distributed under the LaTeX Project Public License, "maintained" by Will Robertson.

 ____________________
 Brief change history

+v1.5b
+  - Fix conflict with beamer, which resets the catcode of @ with \begin{document}

 v1.5a, March 2013:
   - Fix bug introduced in last version in which plain LaTeX compilation